-Ask how does it speak to your situation, your struggle?
+Ask. how does this verse speak to your situation, your struggle?

 Example: If it’s speaking about forgiveness.
 God has forgiven us.
-How does the fact that God forgiven us impact what what we’re experiencing in this relationship or work issue?
+How does the fact that God has forgiven us inform what we are experiencing in this relationship or work issue?

 Respond: God, Others, World

-Example: If we go back to forgivenness perhaps it reminds us that everyone has fallen short of God’s glorious standard; We’ve all missed the mark, but through Jesus Christ God has forgiven us.
+Example: If we go back to forgiveness perhaps it reminds us that everyone has fallen short of God’s glorious standard; We’ve all missed the mark, but, through Jesus Christ, God has forgiven us.

 How does it relate to God?
 God’s forgiveness was costly.

 How does it relate to the world?
 The world longs for mercy and forgiveness.
-Gospel of Jesus Christ makes it avaiable for anyone who puts their trust in Him.
+Gospel of Jesus Christ makes it available for anyone who puts their trust in Him.